cantieridigitali/medicilio-challenges/src/commentChallenge/README.md

 2. Make sure the comment component for blog post can be visible when running `npm run start` and shows the desired information
 3. Refactor the component `CommentBlogSection`in an optimized way so that it best fits the mission and requirements and optimal for perofrmance
 4. Create a PR pointing to master and send link via email to `joerg@cantieridigitali.eu`

+---

+# Parker's Notes:

+1. Set up mock using `json-server`, made fake data and stored it in `db.json`.
+Start the mock server with `npx json-server --port 3001 --watch db.json`.